Kidderminster: Transport

 Services 15A/C, S15, 294, 580 and 133were operated by Coniston Coaches prior to surrendering its licence in October 2020.

 15A/C, S15 & 294 were passed onto Astons until 2021 and 2022.
+Service 297 was operated by Arriva Midlands until 4 September 2023 when Select won the contract for the service.

+Diamond Bus service 125 connects Kidderminster to Bridgnorth while service 25A connects Kidderminster with Dudley via Stourbridge and the Merry Hill Centre.

 Education

 As part of educational restructuring in the Wyre Forest district, Kidderminster's schools were reorganised from a three-tier system of first, middle and high schools to the two-tier system more common in the UK as a whole, featuring primary schools and secondary schools.
 In this process, several first and middle schools were closed or merged into new primaries.
 The three high schools of King Charles I School, Wolverley C E Secondary School, and Baxter College (formerly Harry Cheshire High School) became secondary schools that included sixth forms.

 Independent schools include Heathfield Knoll School in Wolverley.
 Formerly independent, Holy Trinity School became a state-funded free school in 2014.
 Kidderminster College is located in Market Street in the town centre, having moved from older premises in Hoo Road in 2003.
 Other local secondary schools include The Stourport High School & VIth Form Centre and The Bewdley School.